Dojo Review: Fast Transfers But Is It Worth It?

 Our main annoyance about the Dojo Pocket is that you can’t opt to purchase it without the Dojo Go.
 If Dojo allowed it to be purchased individually, the Pocket could take centre stage rather than be a sideshow to the Go model.

 Now you know what the prices are, and the sorts of top card machines you can get with Dojo, you next need to consider the features you are getting for your investment.
-Here’s a run through the areas we considered as part of our extensive, impartial research and the results we found with Dojo.
+Here’s a run-through of the areas we considered as part of our extensive, impartial research and the results we found with Dojo.

 As with most merchant accounts, Dojo supports the use of all major credit and debit cards, including Visa, Mastercard, and American Express.
 Contactless payment via Apple Pay and Google Pay is also accepted via all its card machines using NFC technology.

-Another big boon of Dojo card terminals is that they can integrate with a large number of EPOS systems via API integrations.
-In fact, Dojo collaborates with several top EPOS providers directly so it can offer seamless integration of data with relevant software, such as Lightspeed.
+Another big boon of Dojo card terminals is that they can integrate with an almost endless number of EPOS systems via API integrations.
+Dojo collaborates with several top EPOS providers directly so it can offer seamless integration of data with relevant software, such as Lightspeed.

 These integrations allow for inventory control and management directly through an EPOS, as well as syncing transactions and sales data between your hardware and EPOS system.

-Perhaps why Dojo has gone to great lengths here is that it doesn’t have its own native POS platform, so it requires external parties for this functionality.
-Still, this can be a benefit if your business is already using a particular POS software as you won’t need to transfer over existing data.
+Perhaps why Dojo has gone to great lengths here is that it doesn’t have its own native EPOS platform, so it requires external parties for this functionality.
+Still, this can be a benefit if your business is already using a particular EPOS software, as you won’t need to transfer over existing data.

 dashboard showing various graphs inside the Dojo for Business web-app